penntaylor/redearthfarms-website/README.md

 ## Images

-### On people or leasehold pages
-Images should have a maximum width of 400 pixels.
+Images on people and leasehold pages should have a maximum width of 400 pixels.

 ### On the rotating sidebar
 Images should be jpeg, 180x120 pixels (max), and have all metadata stripped.
 Batch conversion can be done with imagemagick as follows: